Privacy Policy

 How data is used

 Page content sent during a crawl is processed solely to extract structured event information and is not retained beyond that operation.
-Published events are stored in the Happenings database and are publicly visible to other users of the platform.
+Published events are stored in the Tokoro database and are publicly visible to other users of the platform.

 Third-party services